fikridyth/test_laravel/README.md

 9. Run `php artisan serve`.
 10. If you don't run the command `php artisan serve` anywhere, you can access `127.0.0.1:8000` to see application.

+- When create new user, the password default is `Bankdki1!`
+- When unblock user, the new password is `Bankdki1!`
 - Login with:
 - `username`: `28451215`
 - `password`: `28451215@bdki`